 #2007 $800Hand-embroidered silk cloak, c.1890-1900

-Cloaks made from large shawls were popular from the late Victorian period to the 1920s.
-The earlier examples, usually made from ivory hand-embroidered Chinese shawls, were shorter in back than this one to accommodate the bustle.
+Cloaks fashioned from large shawls were popular from the late Victorian period until the 1920s.
+The earlier examples, made from ivory hand-embroidered Chinese shawls, were shorter in back than this one to accommodate the bustle.
 Deco metallic brocade shawls were often used in the cloaks of the 1920s.

-Our cloak is fashioned from an ivory Chinese hand-embroidered silk shawl.
+Bordered all around with hand-knotted silk fringe, our cloak is fashioned from an ivory Chinese hand-embroidered silk shawl.
 The cape collar is formed by folding over one side of the shawl.
-The cloak closes in front with braided tassels.
-The cloak is bordered all around with hand- knotted silk fringe.
-I love the floral embroidery!
+It closes in front with braided tassels.

-You can use the shawl as the ideal complement to a modern gown, gracing human beauty with the timeless mystery of art.
+You can use this magnificent shawl as the ideal complement to a modern gown, gracing human beauty with the timeless mystery of art.
 This is what fashion conscious women have done since the Renaissance.

 The condition is excellent and wearable.

 One size fits all.
-The cloak is 47" from the shoulder to the back, seam including the fringe.
+The cloak is 47" from the shoulder to the back with the seam including the fringe.